percy/percy-appium-java/RELEASING.md

 Download the private key from 1password.
 It is a file attached to the secure note titled "Java release private key".

+Note: Update Expiry date for key using gpg --edit-key KEY_ID

 Import the key into your local gpg keyring:

 ```bash
 $ gpg --import secret-percy-release-key.asc
 ```

 It will prompt you for the key passphrase, which you can also find in 1password.
-Search for "Java release private key".
+Search for "Java release signing private key passphrase".

 ### Create a local settings.xml with our Sonatype credentials